-Your best protection against buying a stolen caravan, an insurance write off or one with an outstanding finance agreement is to check with CRiS – the Central Registration and Identification Scheme.
-For only £14.95 you can ring up CRiS and give it the caravan’s CRiS number to carry out a search for you.
+Your best protection against buying a stolen caravan, an insurance write off or one with an outstanding finance agreement is to check with CRiS – the Central Registration and Identification Scheme (see panel, left).
+For a small fee you can ring up CRiS and give it the caravan’s CRiS number to carry out a search for you.

 Finally, check if a handbook is available, it may not be essential for experienced caravanners but for the beginner it is rather bewildering to start caravanning without one.

 Once purchased, try out your caravan as soon as possible at a local campsite as it’s best to find any faults sooner rather than spoil your holiday later and definitely try it before any dealer warranty runs out.
 It’s claimed some unscrupulous dealers have been known to sell damp and faulty caravans with very short warranty periods on the basis that a good number of their customers will not find the problems before the warranty expires.

 Caravan salesmen may encourage you to use a particular organisation to finance your purchase, but proceed cautiously as while it may be the best deal for the salesman, better terms may be available from your bank or another credit provider.
 Using some form of credit can be beneficial and provide extra protection if problems and disputes later arise concerning the caravan.

 Be cautious before committing yourself with a deposit, make sure a written contract is available with any extras or offers clearly stated.
 If you sign a contract and provide a deposit you are likely to lose the deposit if you subsequently change your mind about the purchase.